purelabio/guideline/general.md

   * Use runtime assertions and invariant checks.
 * Prefer early returns over nested conditionals.
 * Idempotent operations must return something (like a boolean) that tells you which path was taken: insert or update, delete or skip, etc.
+* Avoid `if` whenever possible.
+Alternative solutions:
+  * Choose a different function at a callsite.
+  * Use an interface.
+* Commit message format: due to UI conventions in GitHub, GitLab, and various Git clients, it's better to limit the first line to 50-60 characters, followed by an empty line, followed by a listing of various changes, aligned to 70-80 columns.
+* Default values should always be zero.
+Never use non-zero default values.

+## Naming

+### Parameters and variables

+Names of function parameters and local variables should communicate _role_, not _type_.
+It's advantageous to use generic role names.
+For example, when there's only one parameter which serves as a data source to be transformed, the generic name is `src`.
+In UI views that display one entity, the generic name can be `ent`.
+And so on.

+Type information can be communicated with type annotations (in statically typed languages), or with type assertions (in dynamically typed languages), which makes it redundant to put it into variable names.
+Role-based names communicate additional information, and short generic names are shorter to type and to read.
+They are also more compatible with copy-pasting.

+Typical generic names (non-exhaustive):

+* `err` ("error")
+* `val` ("value")
+* `src` ("source")
+* `tar` ("target")
+* `inp` ("input")
+* `out` ("output")
+* `ind` ("index")
+* `ent` ("entity")
+* `buf` ("buffer")
+* `key`

+### Singular vs plural

+When type is singular, name must be singular (`blah`).

+When type is plural, name must be either plural (`blahs`), or singular and ending with the name of the collection type (`blah_set`, `blah_list`).

+In fields used for network APIs, where the only supported collection type is a list (URL query and JSON have this characteristic), collection names must be plural (`blahs`), without naming the collection type (~~`blah_list`~~).

 ## API design